Aliases for CLCNKA Gene

 GeneCards Summary for CLCNKA Gene

-CLCNKA (Chloride Channel, Voltage-Sensitive Ka) is a Protein Coding gene.
-Diseases associated with CLCNKA include bartter syndrome, type 4b, digenic and bartter syndrome type 4b, clcnka/clcnkb digenic.
-Among its related pathways are Activation of cAMP-Dependent PKA and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+CLCNKA (Chloride Voltage-Gated Channel Ka) is a Protein Coding gene.
+Diseases associated with CLCNKA include bartter syndrome, type 4b, digenic and diabetes insipidus.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Hepatic ABC Transporters.
 GO annotations related to this gene include ion channel activity and voltage-gated chloride channel activity.
 An important paralog of this gene is CLCN7.

 UniProtKB/Swiss-Prot for CLCNKA Gene

 Voltage-gated chloride channel.
 Chloride channels have several functions including the regulation of cell volume; membrane potential stabilization, signal transduction and transepithelial transport.
 May be important in urinary concentrating mechanisms.